software-students-spring2025/1-specification-exercise-thebestteam/README.md

 See instructions.
 Delete this line and place your Product Vision Statement here.

+ClassBay (like ebay but for classes) is a service that revamps class signups and waitlists with a secondary marketplace for course registration, providing course liquidity by allowing students to exchange spots during the add-drop period making a stressful process streamlined and leading to better matchups through social dynamics and free market principles.

 ## User Requirements

 See instructions.
 Delete this line and place a list of your User Stories here.

 As a student that is graduating soon, I am looking for a class that can prepare me for the workforce so that I feel ready.

 As a customer, I want to sign up so I can start placing orders.